 Radiographs are an important tool that can help us make a correct diagnosis for your pet.
-All of our radiographs/x-rays taken are sent to a board certified veterinary radiologist for review and interpretation (except for those taken for pregnancy checks and for the Orthopedic Foundation for Animals, OFA assessment).
-Having our radiographs reviewed by a boarded veterinary radiologist allows us to offer the highest quality medicine.
 Our radiology service is staffed by caring, skilled professionals who will provide state-of-the-art care with compassion and expertise.

 Additionally, your pet’s radiographs can be sent electronically to a board-certified radiologist for an official diagnostic report

 Here at West Russell Animal Hospital, we offer the latest technology in diagnostic ultrasound services as a means of providing your pet with the highest level of quality veterinary care.
 Ultrasonography is a type of diagnostic technique that uses ultrasound waves to produce an imaging study.
 This means that when we perform ultrasonography, we can see internal images of the patient’s body.

 Unlike some other imaging studies, like x-rays, ultrasonography does not use radiation.
 Instead, ultrasonography uses high-frequency sound (ultrasonic) waves to create a picture of what is inside your pet’s body.
 Ultrasonography is a completely non-invasive, painless way to diagnose and evaluate many common diseases.